kalenforn/clip-based-cross-modal-hash/runners/TwDH/README.md

 ![result](./data/result.png)

 ## Intorduction for the Transform matrix
 The Transform matrix T is generagted by a simple model, which is shown in "transform_matrix_generation" floder.
-We provide this matrix in this project (PROJECT_ROOT/data/transformer/TwDH) while you can train a model to generate this parameter.
+We provide this matrix in project (PROJECT_ROOT/data/transformer/TwDH) while you can train a model to generate this parameter.
 The training step is:

 > cd ./transform_matrix_generation
 >